edwardselby/macd_trend_adaptive_strategy/README.md

 The script will:
 1. Copy the strategy to your FreqTrade strategies directory
 2. Set up Git hooks to automatically update the strategy when you pull changes
+3. Copy the sample YAML configuration file to the correct location
-3. Configure everything needed to use the strategy immediately
+4. Configure everything needed to use the strategy immediately

 #### Option 2: Manual Installation